Financial Samurai

 In five years, our children will be 9 and 7, the prime of their young lives.
 This will also be the time when they remember things the most.
 Kids have a difficult time remembering things from before the ages of 3-5 by the time they become adults.

-Once we buy a nicer home in four years, we will then live in this new forever home for 10 years.
+Once we buy a nicer home, we will then live in this new forever home for 10 years.
 After 10 years, we will then consider downsizing given our youngest will hopefully be heading off to a great public university.

 There’s just one problem.
 I haven’t told my wife about this awesome compromise just yet.
 So wish me luck!